Characters: Durarara Main Characters

 - Healing Factor: Shinra has made an offhand comment in volume 4 that Shizuo heals unnaturally fast.
 Whether or not this is how he survived Horada shooting him is unknown.

-- Heroic RROD: Shizuo doesn't have the mental blocks that prevent you from ripping muscle off bone or breaking bones from overexertion, so he naturally grew up (successfully) recovering from catastrophic injury.
-At least he's gotten strong enough to not hurt himself so easily, and he's grown a preposterously high pain threshold.
+- Heroic RROD: Shizuo doesn't have the mental blocks that prevents humans from ripping muscle off bone or breaking bones from overexertion, so he naturally grew up (successfully) recovering from catastrophic injury.
+By the main narrative he's become strong enough to not hurt himself so easily, and he's grown a preposterously high pain threshold.

-- Heroic Self-Deprecation: Shizuo's issues with anger and being unable to control himself have pretty much shot his self-esteem to hell.
-It's bad enough that when Saika declares its love for him, he responds mostly with confusion — because he can't imagine why someone could love him.
+- Heroic Self-Deprecation: Shizuo's issues with anger and being unable to control himself have shot his self-esteem to hell.
+It's bad enough that when Saika declares its love for him, he responds with confusion — because he can't imagine why someone could love him.

 - Heroic Willpower: Saika and her children enter a victim's mind through their pain and fear.
-Thus, since Shizuo feels no pain and is afraid of nothing besides his own power, he's immune.
+Since Shizuo feels no pain and is afraid of nothing besides his own power, he's immune.

-- Also, the cops have apparently given up on arresting him.
+- The cops have given up on arresting him.

-- Hero with an F in Good: Though if he could improve on this, he would be receptive to it.
+- Hero with an F in Good: Because of his rage mode, but if he could improve on this, he would be receptive to it.

 - Hey You: Shizuo's generally very bad at using honorifics.